peteroupc/CBOR-Java/api/com.upokecenter.util.DataUtilities.md

 **Returns:**

 * The Unicode code point at the previous position.
 Returns -1 if
- <code>index</code> is 0 or less, or is greater than or equal to the
+ <code>index</code> is 0 or less, or is greater than the string's length.
- string's length.
-Returns a value as specified under <code>
- surrogateBehavior</code> if the code point at the previous position is an unpaired surrogate code point.
+ Returns a value as specified under <code>surrogateBehavior</code> if the code point at the previous position is an unpaired surrogate code point.
 If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 **Throws:**